 |POSB Everyday||Citi Cash Back||OCBC 365|

-Online shopping cashback capped at $15 per calendar month.
-Valid till 31 January 2021
+Online shopping cashback capped at S$15 per calendar month.
+Valid till 31 Dec 2021

-Sheng Siong cashback capped at $40 per calendar month
+Sheng Siong cashback capped at S$30 per calendar month

-Cashback on Sembcorp Power, SP Group, Best Electricity, Ohm Energy and Tuas Power recurring electricity bills and StarHub recurring bills is capped at $1 per calendar month
+Cashback on recurring electricity bills and recurring telco bills are capped at S$3 per calendar month respectively

 All three cashback credit cards come with cashback caps.
 Citi Cash Back and OCBC 365 both have a total cashback cap of $80 per month whereas POSB Everyday has varied cashback caps on most categories.